Christmas Bird Count for Kids

-More kids are joining the Christmas Bird Count, a wildlife survey and citizen-science project that takes place worldwide in January.
-The Christmas/Winter Bird Count for Kids, aimed at youngsters age eight to 18, is offered on more and more National Wildlife Refuges.
+More kids are joining the Christmas Bird Count, a wildlife survey and citizen-science project that takes place worldwide in December or January.
+The Christmas/Winter Bird Count for Kids, aimed at youngsters age eight to 18, is offered on more and more national wildlife refuges.

-In North Dakota, the Arrowwood National Wildlife Refuge Complex has been conducting the Christmas Bird Count with Kensal Public School students since 2000.
+In North Dakota, the Arrowwood National Wildlife Refuge Complex has been conducting the Christmas Bird Count with local school students since 2000.
 The effort began as a project with the fifth and sixth grade class and soon included the high school science class.